rsuhendra/linear-gradient-bbv/README.md

 Implying that $\theta$ corrects to $\hat{\phi}$ with the in the presence of the $\delta\theta$ term.

 # Video descriptions
+Note: Making an boundless arena is difficult because the input to the "derivative" is a saturating nonlinearity.
+So instead, there is the no bounds version which uses a theoretical d, and the fakebounds versions which just makes the arena a lot bigger.

 ## simul_withbounds directory
 In this directory, equation (3) is implemented.
 The four videos describe modifications to equation (4).
 "Correction" refers to the $\delta\theta$ term while noise refers to the $\gamma$ term.
 In all cases, the goal is computed as in equation (3), but it is not followed when correction is off.
 Videos start off with moving in a straight line at a certain angle (without noise or correction), then the angle switches suddenly and the respective mechanics are also turned on.